Monotone Projection Lower Bounds from Extended Formulation Lower Bounds: Subsequent developments

 \begin{open} Do the analogues of Theorems~\ref{thm:HC}--\ref{thm:cut} hold for monotone bounded-depth c-reductions in place of affine p-projections?
 What about weakly-skew or even general monotone c-reductions? \end{open}

-\section{Subsequent Developments}
+\section{Subsequent developments}

-Since the appearance of the preliminary version of this paper \cite{prelim}, our Main Lemma~\ref{lem:main} has been used to prove that several other polynomials of combinatorial and complexity-theoretic interest are not sub-exponential-size projections of the permanent. \begin{enumerate} \item The $n$-th \definedWord{satisfiability polynomial} over $\F_q$ is a polynomial in $n + 8\binom{n}{3}$ variables denoted $X_1, \dotsc, X_n$ and $\{Y_c : c \in C_n\}$ where $C_n$ denote the set of clauses on 3 literals in $n$ variables.
-It is defined as:
+Since the appearance of the preliminary version of this paper~\cite{prelim}, our Main \expref{Lemma}{lem:main} has been used by Mahajan and Saurabh~\cite{MS} to prove that several other polynomials of combinatorial and complexity-theoretic interest are not subexponential-size projections of the permanent. \begin{enumerate} \item The $n$-th \definedWord{satisfiability polynomial} over $\F_q$ is a polynomial in $n + 8\binom{n}{3}$ variables denoted $X_1, \dotsc, X_n$ and $\{Y_c : c \in C_n\}$ where $C_n$ denote the set of clauses on 3 literals in $n$ variables.
+It is defined as

 \item A \definedWord{clow} in an $n$-vertex graph is a closed walk of length exactly $n$, in which the minimum-numbered vertex appears exactly once.
 The $n$-th \definedWord{clow polynomial} over $\F_q$ is a polynomial in $\binom{n}{2} + n$ variables $X_e$ for each edge $e$ in the complete undirected graph $K_n$ on $n$ vertices and $Y_v$ for each $v \in [n]$.
-It is defined as:
+It is defined as

 or more precisely,

 where the sum is over clows $w$ and $v_0$ denotes the minimum-numbered vertex in $w$.

 \item The \definedWord{clique polynomial} is a polynomial in $\binom{n}{2}$ variables $X_e$: